Ayurvedic Evening Routine: Wind Down by Body Type

 Build a personalised Ayurvedic evening routine for your body type.
 Learn how Vata, Pitta & Kapha types can wind down naturally for better sleep and balance.

-An Ayurvedic evening routine (Ratricharya) prepares your body and mind for restorative sleep.
-It includes a light early dinner, gentle self-massage, calming herbs, screen reduction, and body-type-specific practices.
-Sleeping by 10 PM during the Kapha time supports the deepest rest.
+An Ayurvedic evening routine (Ratricharya) prepares the body and mind for restorative sleep.
+Light early dinner, gentle self-massage, calming herbs, less screen time, and practices tuned to your body type.
+Sleep by 10 PM, during Kapha time, supports the deepest rest.

 Why Evening Routines Matter in Ayurveda

-While Ayurveda's morning routine (Dinacharya) receives significant attention, the evening routine — Ratricharya — is equally important.
-How you spend your evening directly determines the quality of your sleep, and sleep quality profoundly affects every aspect of health.
+Ayurveda's morning routine (Dinacharya) gets all the attention.
+The evening routine, Ratricharya, is just as important.
+How you spend your evening decides the quality of your sleep, and sleep quality affects everything else.

 The Ashtanga Hridayam lists sleep (Nidra) as one of the three pillars of life, alongside food (Ahara) and lifestyle (Brahmacharya).
-Without restorative sleep, even the best diet and exercise programme cannot sustain health.
+Without restorative sleep, even the best diet and exercise programme falls apart.

-An Ayurvedic evening routine is not about adding complexity to your day.
-It is about creating a gradual transition — from the activity and stimulation of the day into the stillness and restoration of night.
+An Ayurvedic evening routine is not about adding more to your day.
+It's about creating a gradual handover from the noise and stimulation of the day into the stillness of night.

 Understanding the Evening Through Ayurvedic Time

-- 6-10 PM: Kapha time — Heavy, slow, winding down.
-This is when the body naturally wants to rest.
-Falling asleep during this window produces the deepest sleep.
+- 6 to 10 PM: Kapha time.
+Heavy, slow, winding down.
+The body naturally wants rest.
+Falling asleep in this window produces the deepest sleep.

-- 10 PM-2 AM: Pitta time — Internal heat rises for metabolic processing, cellular repair, and detoxification.
-The body does essential maintenance work during these hours.
+- 10 PM to 2 AM: Pitta time.
+Internal heat rises for metabolic processing, cellular repair, and detoxification.
+The body does its maintenance work in these hours.

-- 2-6 AM: Vata time — Light, subtle, and mobile.
+- 2 to 6 AM: Vata time.
+Light, subtle, mobile.
 Dreams are most active.
-The mind begins preparing for waking.
+The mind starts preparing to wake.

-The key insight: you want to be asleep before 10 PM to avoid the Pitta surge that brings mental alertness and a "second wind."
+The key insight.
+You want to be asleep before 10 PM to avoid the Pitta surge that brings mental alertness and that familiar "second wind".

 A Universal Ayurvedic Evening Framework

-- Eat your evening meal at least 2-3 hours before bed
+- Eat at least 2 to 3 hours before bed

-- Keep it lighter than lunch — soups, kitchari, steamed vegetables, or dal with rice
+- Keep it lighter than lunch.
+Soups, kitchari, steamed vegetables, dal with rice.

-- Avoid heavy meats, fried foods, cheese, and rich desserts at dinner
+- Avoid heavy meats, fried foods, cheese, rich desserts at dinner

-- Take a slow, gentle walk of 10-15 minutes — this aids digestion and transitions the body toward rest
+- Take a slow, gentle walk of 10 to 15 minutes.
+It aids digestion and shifts the body toward rest.

-- Spend time with family or engage in relaxing conversation
+- Spend time with family or have a relaxing conversation

-- Practice light yoga — forward folds, gentle twists, and restorative poses
+- Practice light yoga.
+Forward folds, gentle twists, restorative poses.

-- Avoid vigorous exercise — it stimulates rather than calms
+- Skip vigorous exercise.
+It stimulates rather than calms.

-- Reduce screen exposure — blue light suppresses melatonin production
+- Reduce screen exposure.
+Blue light suppresses melatonin.

-- Practice self-massage (abhyanga) or at minimum, massage the soles of your feet with warm oil
+- Do self-massage (abhyanga), or at the very least, massage the soles of your feet with warm oil

-- Practice gentle pranayama — 5-10 minutes of Bhramari (humming breath) or Nadi Shodhana (alternate nostril breathing)
+- Practise gentle pranayama.
+5 to 10 minutes of Bhramari (humming breath) or Nadi Shodhana (alternate nostril breathing).

 - Drink warm spiced milk or herbal tea (see body-type recommendations below)

-- Journal or practise gratitude — release the day's events from your mind
+- Journal or practise gratitude.
+Release the day's events.

-- Read something uplifting or calming — avoid news, thrillers, or work-related material
+- Read something uplifting or calming.
+Skip the news, thrillers, work email.

 - Dim the lights throughout your home in the final hour before bed